 Vegetables have their own special requirements, and whether you're a novice or an experienced grower, you'll get more from your garden this season using these time- tested techniques.
 The two-hour session covers site selection, bed and soil preparation, optimal planting times, and harvesting strategies.

 Nick Storrs l GAR201A

 Seed Starting Primer

 Seed starting is a fun way to expand your garden's potential.
-Learn how and when to start seeds, what containers and soil mixes to use, the best possible lighting schedules, and proper watering regimens to ensure your success.
-Each student will receive a packet of seeds to grow at home.
+This class covers the basics, including choosing what seeds to start and the proper location, lighting, containers, watering techniques, and soil mixes to ensure your success.
+Receive a packet of seeds to grow at home.

 Xenia D'Ambrosi l GAR201B

 All of your hard work in the garden should produce healthful, nutritious food; so don't let a host of pest problems ruin this for you.
 Learn a variety of environmentally friendly and sustainable ways to minimize or eliminate pests in your veggie garden, including promoting beneficial insects that attack bad bugs.